 I hold up my hands here, I was totally expecting years of extensive, blissful conjugal union from the point of marriage onwards.
 I literally ran to the hotel room on our wedding night.

 The reality, for ourselves and the many couples we know, isn’t like that.
 For those Catholic couples forswearing contraception and not wanting to conceive, there are two guaranteed times of the month where there is no sex: the time of the woman’s period and the time of her ovulation, 5-7 days and 3-5 days respectively.
 Already, that’s virtually two weeks out of every month where there’s no sex!
-Factor in pregnancy, childbirth, children per se, the stresses and strains of family and work life and it’s a wonder anything remotely erotic takes place in the remaining weeks of the month.
+Factor in pregnancy, childbirth, children per se, the stresses and strains of family and work-life and it’s a wonder anything remotely erotic takes place in the remaining weeks of the month.

 Often, a great sadness for a spouse is that – where they suffered a time of abstinence while waiting to be married – now that they are married there is even greater suffering when physical intimacy still doesn’t occur.
 And this can be for many reasons – illness, physical or psychological dysfunction, a coldness in the relationship.
 However, it is often throughout these times, where physical desire is sublimated, that a true understanding of sacrificial love emerges.

-On the other hand, there is great joy, together with one’s spouse, in evolving the ongoing narrative of physical interaction and intimacy.
+On the other hand, there is a great joy, together with one’s spouse, in evolving the ongoing narrative of physical interaction and intimacy.
 It is like two artists working together on the same oil painting, applying layer upon layer, texture upon texture, making a horrible mess here and a glorious swirl there, agreeing and disagreeing, scraping off the flaky bits or adding finesse.
 The trouble is, both are learning their craft from scratch, there’s just one canvass and it’s only when, years later, they stand back and observe that they can see the masterpiece they are creating.

 4. There Are So Few People Out There Telling Us How It Is

 You’d think, given the numbers of people on the same path of chastity and Catholic marriage, that there’d be plenty of signposts along the way.
 But no, hardly a track in the mud.
 Having spent twelve years trying to work things out for myself, I can feel frustrated!
-Marriage preparation was limited, both in content and length, there is nothing parish-based to help you along the way afterwards, and any good resources or programs are costly or out of town.
+Marriage preparation was limited, both in content and length, there is nothing parish-based to help you along the way afterward, and any good resources or programs are costly or out of town.
 But don’t be too harsh on older couples- many of us are caught up in our own headwinds, struggling with the energy and resolve to keep our own marriages alive.
 If we look up at all, it’s only to see how many miles we still have to go.

 5. However, It’s not all Bad News!

 Marriage is a saint-making business, that’s for sure.
 And that business starts even while waiting for marriage.
 The benefit of exercising your resilience and steadfastness now, while you have the time, is a huge blessing that many, many twenty-somethings are not taking advantage of.
-To those of you who are living out your single life, pursuing chastity and hoping to be married, your future spouse will find themselves very fortunate when they see the strength of your respective man- or womanhood.
+To those of you who are living out your single life, pursuing chastity, and hoping to be married, your future spouse will find themselves very fortunate when they see the strength of your respective man- or womanhood.